Welcome to Desert Southwest news and some country philosophy!

 Welcome aboard, folks!
 We’re not sure yet exactly what we’re evolving into, but we’re getting there!
 Hang in there with us!

-Desert Mountain Times, the idea, started long ago in the Dallas-Fort Worth area with Southwest Times, Inc. A friend and I bought a weekly newspaper and added three small ones to it, in a common dream.
+A little history, first.
+Desert Mountain Times, the idea, started long ago in the Dallas-Fort Worth area with Southwest Times, Inc. A friend and I bought a weekly newspaper in 1985, incorporated it; and added three small ones to it in a common dream.

-Thank you always for your visits and support.
+And thank you always for your visits.